Database Persistence, Without The Performance Penalty

-In-memory database systems (IMDSs) have emerged as the database solution for many real-time applications.
+In-memory database systems (IMDSs) have emerged as the database solution for many embedded applications.
 An IMDS stores data entirely in main memory (DRAM), leveraging memory’s superior read/write speed while eliminating the file I/O, cache management, data transfer and other overhead inherent in traditional database management systems (DBMSs) that are designed to store records on persistent media.
 As a result, in-memory database systems perform an order of magnitude faster than their disk-based counterparts.

 A disadvantage to DRAM-based storage is volatility.
 What happens to records stored in main memory if power disappears?
 Without some kind of backup or log, they’re gone – and some applications require a higher level of data durability and recoverability.
 As a solution, IMDS vendors offer transaction logging, which keeps a record of changes to the database.
 But this logging requires writing to persistent storage.
 Will re-introducing these “database writes” eliminate IMDSs’ performance advantage over disk-based DBMSs?